machaao/machaao-samples/index.rst

 What is a Webhook?
 -----------------------------------------------------------------------------
 Webhook is a REST endpoint url which denotes your custom functions / callbacks.

-In our case, webhook is the bot url on your end which will receive the incoming messages destined for your bot
+This is the end point which will receive any incoming messages destined for your bot.

 How does it work?
 -----------------------------------------------------------------------------